geirtul/master_analysis/README.md

 As the structure in the data folder suggests, the different types of data are kept in different folders.
 The sample data folder already contains sample data.

+### Sample data
+CeBr10kSingle are 10,000 rows of data and labels for single interactions in the detector\
+CeBr10k_1.txt is 10,000 rows of data and labels with a mix of single interactions and double interactions\
+CeBr10.txt is a small file I use which contains 10 single interactions.\

 ## notebooks/
 All notebooks used in the analysis work.\
 ├── classification - classifying single and double events\